 “Maria was in a major car accident!
 Her car is completely wrecked.
 It is a miracle that she is still alive.
 They rushed her to the hospital and she is in emergency surgery now.”

 Maria is your customer service representative.
 She is a single mom taking care of two children.

 As a company leader, your thoughts started racing:

 How would you react in a situation such as this?
 What actions would you take to help meet Maria’s needs?

 Facing Financial Roadblocks

-Improving Wellbeing and Engagement
+Improving Well-Being and Engagement

 An employee hardship fund is a tool that enables companies to support employees and their families when unexpected crises arise.
 Corporate-led generosity, in turn, inspires a powerful, generous culture.

-As we aspire to steward the resources entrusted to us by God and perhaps feel wounded from seeing generosity mismanaged in the past, we can partner with industry organizations.
-Companies like C12 Member Helping Hands perform extensive due diligence to qualify recipients as to need and to ensure donors’ giving meets IRS guidelines for tax exemption.
-Their vetting assures us that funds are going directly to the needs and relieves us of the responsibility.
-Hardship programs can also use donor-advised funds administered by organizations like C12 Strategic AffiliatesNational Christian Foundation and Waterstone.
+As we aspire to steward the resources God has entrusted to us, we may feel discouraged from seeing generosity mismanaged in the past.
+If that is the case, partnering with industry organizations can help us bridge the gap.
+Companies like Helping Hands perform extensive due diligence to qualify recipients and ensure the donations meet IRS guidelines for tax exemption.
+Their vetting assures us that the funds are going directly to the cause, relieving us of that responsibility.
+Hardship programs can also use donor-advised funds that are administered by organizations like C12 Strategic AffiliatesNational Christian Foundation and Waterstone.

 Fulfilling a Greater Purpose